-The rose-breasted cockatoo, usually known in its native Australia as the galah, may be close to the perfect parrot species when it comes to suitability as a pet—at least for an owner who likes to play a lot with a pet bird.
+The rose-breasted cockatoo, usually known by its native Aboriginal Australian name galah, may be close to the perfect parrot species when it comes to suitability as a pet—at least for an owner who likes to play a lot with a pet bird.
 Extremely intelligent and enormously fond of humans, the bird readily can readily learn a wide vocabulary when trained diligently and is able to learn other complex tricks as well.
 As a native to the harsh conditions of central Australia, the rose-breasted cockatoo is also unusually hardy and free of many of the diseases and disorders common to other parrots.

-The rose-breasted cockatoo is also known as the galah, the galah cockatoo, the pink and gray cockatoo, the crimson-breasted cockatoo, the roseate cockatoo, and the galah parrot.
+Common Name: Rose-breasted cockatoo, galah, galah cockatoo, pink and gray cockatoo, crimson-breasted cockatoo, roseate cockatoo, galah parrot

 Origin and History

 The rose-breasted cockatoo is native to Australia, where it can be found in open areas over much of the country.
 The species is missing from only the aridest regions of the country, and it has also become self-established in Tasmania.
 Rose-breasted cockatoos are usually seen in large flocks, often in groups that also include sulfur-crested cockatoos.
 Rose-breasted cockatoos are a familiar sight even in urban areas—so much so that they are sometimes a nuisance.